virada-k/retail-sales-behavior-analysis-instacart/README.md

 **5. Market Basket Analysis (R):** Identified product associations and frequent itemsets using the Apriori Algorithm to increase the cross-selling opportunities.

-**6. Predictive Modeling (Python):** ฺBuilt a Logistic Regression model to predict the probability that customers will reorder products.
+**6. Predictive Modeling (Python):** Built a Logistic Regression model to predict the probability that customers will reorder products.

 **7. Strategy Recommendation:** Summarize the analysis results into actionable 'Target Lists' to support the Marketing team’s precision targeting.